rohitkumargupta1000/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Explore sentiments in movie review and in texts in general
+Explore sentiments in book text from characters and in texts in general